Apsinga: History

-The village Apsinga has great historical background.
-In the past the Marathwada region was a part of Hyderabad state under the Nizam domain.
-Now Apsinga is completed in its four circles Kamtha, Katri, Dipak Nagar and Apsinga itself.
-In this areas the important things are great historical place Apsinga-wes (आपसिंगा वेस), Hutatma smarak, Shree Ram Mandir, Jahagirdar wada, Hutatma Shridhar Vartak samadhisthal and Awliya Dargah.
-The people celebrate various festivals like Dipawali, Dussehra, Ganeshotsav, Navratri etc.
+Significant historical places include Apsinga-wes (आपसिंगा वेस), Hutatma smarak, Shree Ram Mandir, Jahagirdar wada, Hutatma Shridhar Vartak samadhisthal and Awliya Dargah.
+The people celebrate various festivals like Dipawali, Dussehra, Ganeshotsav, and Navratri.

 Economy

-The main crops in the region are Soyabean, Onion, Grape, Jawar and other vegetables.
+The main crops in the region are soyabeans, onions, grapes, jawar and other vegetables.

 Majority of the population is dependent on agriculture and wage labouring.
-Around 80% of the village population has farming as there major source of livelihood.
-The rest of the 20% of the population is engaged either in laboring or move to Osmanabad or Tuljapur for non-farm activities like dairy, honey collection, and almost all women of the village work in the fields.
+Around 80% of the village population has farming as their major source of livelihood.
+The rest of the 20% of the population is engaged either in laboring or move to Osmanabad or Tuljapur for non-farm activities like dairy and honey collection.
+Almost all women of the village work in the fields.